Hing Hay Park: History

 Aerial view of the block containing what would become Hing Hay Park (1969), facing northeast.
 The tall E-shaped Bush Hotel is on the northeast corner; the three small buildings that would be demolished to clear the land for Hing Hay Park are in the southeast corner, and the post office (demolished decades later to expand the park) is in the southwest corner.

 Funds to purchase the buildings and land at the corner of Maynard and King were made available by the Forward Thrust bond initiative, approved by voters in 1968.
 During the planning phase, the proposed park was generically named the International District Mini Park.
 The original park space was designed by the landscape architecture firm of Sakuma, James, and Peterson, led by S.K.
 Sakuma; the land was previously occupied by the Specie Bank of Seattle, built in 1911, and the park, originally 0.33 acre, was completed in 1973.

 The pavilion and furniture were donated by the then Mayor of Taipei after a visit to Seattle in the early 1970s.
-He met with then King County Council member Ruby Chow, who explained to him that the city had purchased and torn down the condemned buildings on the land, proposing a park instead, but it needed to be as care free as possible because the city could not afford on going maintenance costs.
+He met with then King County Council member Ruby Chow, who explained to him that the city had purchased and torn down the condemned buildings on the land, proposing a park instead, but it needed to be as care free as possible because the city could not afford ongoing maintenance costs.
 After discussions with Ruby Chow, the mayor of Taipei offered to donate the brickwork, pavilion and bulletin board from his own private funds.
 He sent over a crew of trained workers to aid in its construction; the pavilion was completed in 1975.